Subsidies for low-income families per year. Social support for low-income families

 • loss of property, etc.

-In order to qualify for this benefit, a citizen needs to contact the social security authorities to submit an appropriate application.
+To qualify for this benefit, a citizen must contact the social security authorities to submit an application.
 The text of the application must contain a description of the specific difficult or emergency situation in which the citizen finds himself, and indicate the type of assistance he needs.

-Usually this application is written in the name of the head of the administration of the region in which the applicant permanently resides.
+Typically, this application is written addressed to the head of the administration of the region in which the applicant permanently resides.

 How to make payments?

-When applying to the social security authorities, the applicant must have the following documents with him:
+When contacting the social security authorities, the applicant must have the following documents with him:

-5. Copies of documents proving the identity of the applicant's family members.
+5. Copies of identification documents of the applicant's family members.

 6. Certificates of registration with the employment center indicating the amount of unemployment benefits received.

-7. Certificates of income indicating the types of accrued benefits and payments.
+7. Income certificates indicating the types of accrued benefits and payments.

-8. Copies of certificates of pensioners, if any.
+8. Copies of pensioners' ID cards, if any.

-9. A copy of the certificate of the personal account with the details for which the lump-sum allowance will be credited.
+9. A copy of the personal account certificate with the details by which the one-time benefit will be credited.

 10. Documents on the basis of which the applicant’s family members receive the benefits they are entitled to.

-If the applicant asks to provide him or his family with financial assistance in connection with the treatment, additionally, documents from the medical institution about the need for treatment and the purchase of medicines must be submitted.
+If the applicant requests financial assistance for him or his family in connection with treatment, additional documents must be submitted from the medical institution regarding the need for treatment and the purchase of medications.

-In addition, you will need certificates of the impossibility of acquiring medications and conducting treatment under the current territorial program for the provision of free medical care.
+In addition, you will need certificates stating that it is impossible to purchase medications and carry out treatment under the current territorial program for the provision of free medical care.

-To assess the conditions of a difficult life situation in which a citizen finds himself, a special commission is created.
-On departure, she conducts a survey of living conditions and draws up an appropriate act.
+To assess the conditions of the difficult life situation in which the citizen finds himself, a special commission is created.
+On departure, she conducts an inspection of living conditions and draws up a corresponding report.

-Additional payments may be denied in case of shortage of funds in the regional budget
+Additional payments may be denied if there is a lack of funds in the regional budget

-On the basis of this act and the documents submitted by the applicant, a decision is made on the payment of a lump sum and its amount.
-This takes into account payments that the citizen and members of his family previously received.
+Based on this act and documents submitted by the applicant, a decision is made on the payment of a lump sum benefit and its amount.
+This takes into account the payments that the citizen and his family members previously received.

-A citizen may be denied the accrual of material assistance if:
+A citizen may be denied financial assistance if:

-• the citizen used previously received funds not for the intended purpose;
+• the citizen used previously received funds for other than their intended purpose;

-• the citizen has not submitted all the required documents;
+• the citizen did not submit all the required documents;

-• a citizen (members of his family) independently resolved the situation in which he found himself.
+• the citizen (his family members) independently resolved the situation in which he found himself.

-The allowance reaches 15 thousand rubles. for those who find themselves in a difficult life situation and up to 30 thousand rubles. - in an emergency.
+The benefit amount reaches 15 thousand rubles. for those who find themselves in difficult life situations and up to 30 thousand rubles. - in an emergency.

 Children left without parents are also entitled to monthly payments

 Members of a low-income family, having confirmed their status with relevant documents, can apply for monthly payments.
-Monthly benefits can be received by citizens of various categories whose average income does not exceed the subsistence level in the region.
+Citizens of various categories whose average income does not exceed the subsistence level in a given region can receive monthly benefits.
 These include:

-When applying for benefits for a child who has no parents, these concerns must be taken over by his guardian or trustee or legal representative.
+When applying for benefits for a child who does not have parents, these concerns must be taken over by his guardian or trustee or legal representative.

-If a guardian is not appointed for any reason, his duties are assumed by the body of guardianship and guardianship, in which the child is registered.
+If a guardian is not appointed for any reason, his responsibilities are assumed by the guardianship and trusteeship body with which the child is registered.

-Almost all types of social payments to low-income families and single citizens are carried out from regional budgets, therefore, in different regions of the Russian Federation, they differ in size and completeness, depending on the number of sources of budget replenishment and the degree of responsibility of the regional administration.
+Almost all types of social payments to low-income families and single citizens are made from regional budgets, therefore, in different regions of the Russian Federation they vary in size and completeness, depending on the number of sources of budget replenishment and the degree of responsibility of the regional administration.

 Because payments come from regional budgets, depending on the region they may vary

-So, for example, back in 2015, the Prime Minister of the Government of the Russian Federation made a proposal to extend the duration of the payment period for mothers raising a child under three years old.
+For example, back in 2015, the Prime Minister of the Government of the Russian Federation made a proposal to extend the duration of payments to mothers raising a child under three years of age.

-The all-Russian federal law sets this period at a rate of one and a half years, that is, until the child is one and a half years old.
+The all-Russian federal law sets this period at one and a half years, that is, until the child turns one and a half years old.

-Due to the inability to allocate the necessary funds for the implementation of this procedure, the proposal is still hanging in the air.
+Due to the impossibility of allocating the necessary funds for this procedure, the proposal is still hanging in the air.

-Demonstrating their own initiative, the administrative bodies of some regions independently made a decision on this issue.
+Showing their own initiative, the administrative bodies of some regions independently made decisions on this issue.
 But not all regions have enough budget funds for this.

-To apply for benefits and allowances, you must contact the social security authority at the place of your permanent residence with a set of certain documents and write an application.
+To apply for benefits and benefits, you must contact the social security authority at your place of permanent residence with a set of certain documents and write an application.

-In addition to SOBES, the procedure for obtaining benefits as a low-income category of citizens can be completed at the multifunctional center of public services (also at the place of permanent registration or temporary registration).
+In addition to SOBES, the procedure for applying for benefits as a low-income category of citizens can be completed at the multifunctional center of public services (also at the place of permanent registration or temporary registration).

-If the applicant is not able to visit one of the above organizations in person, he can delegate the authority to complete the documents and submit the application to a representative.
+If the applicant is unable to visit one of the above organizations in person, he can delegate the authority to fill out documents and submit an application to a representative.

 To do this, it is necessary to issue a power of attorney for this citizen in the presence of a notary and certify it with a seal and signature.

-Submission of documents is possible by registration of the postal item.
-The original and copies of documents certified by a notary are sent by a valuable registered letter, which includes an inventory of the documents to be sent, signed by the sender and the operator of the postal department from where the letter was sent.
+Submission of documents is possible by issuing a postal item.
+The original and notarized copies of documents are sent by a valuable registered letter, which includes an inventory of the documents being sent, signed by the sender and the operator of the postal unit from where the letter was sent.

-Also in the inventory should be the seal of the post office.
-Together with a registered letter, a notification is sent, upon receipt of which the sender can be sure that his documents have been accepted for consideration.
+The inventory must also include the stamp of the post office.
+A notification is sent along with the registered letter, upon receipt of which the sender can be sure that his documents have been accepted for consideration.

-Another option for sending documents may be the Internet portal of public services if you have registered on it.
-In the case of sending documents in electronic form, they must have an electronic qualified signature confirming their originality and validity.
+Another option for sending documents may be the Internet portal of government services if you are registered on it.
+If documents are sent electronically, they must bear an electronic qualified signature confirming their originality and validity.

-A decision on the issue of monthly and lump-sum cash benefits is made within a certain time, after which the applicant must receive a written notification.
+The decision on the issue of issuing monthly and one-time cash benefits is carried out within a certain time, after which the applicant must receive written notification.
 The decision can be either positive or negative.

-In case of a positive decision, the citizen (or his legal representative) must come to the social security authority or the multifunctional center of public services to obtain the relevant documents confirming his right to social benefits.
+If the decision is positive, the citizen (or his legal representative) must appear at the social security authority or multifunctional public services center to receive the appropriate documents confirming his right to social benefits.

-You can apply for benefits both at the post office and through the portal of public services
+You can apply for benefits both at the post office and through the government services portal

-In addition to a personal visit to the above organizations, you can also get the result of consideration of an application for processing social benefits through the services of a post office or through the Internet portal of public services.
+In addition to a personal visit to the above-mentioned organizations, you can also receive the result of consideration of an application for social benefits through the services of a post office or through the Internet portal of government services.

-In order to receive a payment, you need to provide a number of documents.
+In order to receive payment, you need to provide a number of documents.
 In each individual situation, the set of these documents may vary.
-Below is a generalized table that shows the compliance with the preferential category and the documents required for submission.
+Below is a generalized table showing eligibility for the preferential category and the documents required for submission.

 Disabled children